ThodBaniokos/atlas/README.md

 - Run the command:
 - `docker compose up` or `docker-compose up`
 - If your user is a non-root user you need to run this command with **sudo** or you can follow the guide on [how to manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/) to resolve this issue.
+- When the installation phase of the application stops the application should run on <http://localhost:4200>

 ### For testing in Linux